jquinby/jekyll-now/books.md

 This list is updated as I finish things and add to the incoming queue.

-In progress: _Summa Contra Gentiles_ by St. Thomas Aquinas.
-Am also revisiting MacIntyre.
+In progress: _After Virtue_ by Alasdair MacIntyre (re-read)

+On Deck: _One, Holy, Catholic and Apostolic_ by Kenneth D. Whitehead

 ---